MHubAI/docker-automation/README.md

 # docker-automation

-Automating docker builds from a local node.
+Tools for automating various MHubAI-related docker actions from a local node (and GitHub actions).

+## Automated Testing

+## Build and Push

-Before running the script, make sure the repository to which the script is pointing at is up to date (it should pull automatically anyways, but still).
+Before running the script, make sure the repository to which the script is pointing to is up to date (it should pull automatically anyways, but still).
 On W2-S1, the path to the repository should be:

 ```
 /home/mhub/git/mhubai-org/models